umarhassan-mitodl/res.21g-506-spring-2021/content/pages/syllabus.md

 Description
 -----------

-This course aims to enhance students’ learning of kanji by providing a series of video lectures that cover the kanji characters in [Tobira](https://tobiraweb.9640.jp/) lessons 6–10.
+This course aims to enhance students’ learning of kanji by providing a series of video lectures that cover the kanji characters in {{% resource_link "c364ae1b-07f2-4797-b5d9-ce25a03d9151" "Tobira" %}} lessons 6–10.
 The video lectures not only teach how to write kanji but also provide stories behind the kanji characters, so that students can memorize them in a systematic and meaningful way.
 They make kanji learning more captivating and fun!

 Textbook
 --------

-Tobira = Mayumi Oka et al., _[Tobira: Gateway to Advanced Japanese Learning Through Content and Multimedia](https://tobiraweb.9640.jp/)_, Kurosio Publishing (2009), ISBN: 9784874244470.
+Tobira = Mayumi Oka et al., _{{% resource_link "c364ae1b-07f2-4797-b5d9-ce25a03d9151" "Tobira: Gateway to Advanced Japanese Learning Through Content and Multimedia" %}}_, Kurosio Publishing (2009), ISBN: 9784874244470.

 This table summarizes the kanji characters introduced in the videos: